datacamp-content-public/R-Epi/chapter1.md

 We have a signal with **$2^{15}$ data points** and a sampling rate of **64 Hz**.

 `@instructions`
 1. First we need our random numbers (last exercise)!
-Create a new list of 2^15 normal distributed random numbers with mean of 0, and a standard deviation of 0.5.
-Save it in `numbers`
+Generate a new list of 2^15 normally distributed random numbers with average 0, and standard deviation 0.5.
+Save it to `numbers`
-2. Calculate the FFT of this random time-series by using the function [fft()](https://www.rdocumentation.org/packages/stats/versions/3.5.3/topics/fft).
+2. Calculate the FFT of this random time series by using the function [fft()](https://www.rdocumentation.org/packages/stats/versions/3.5.3/topics/fft).
 Save the result in `r_numbers_fft`!
-3. As mentioned before we need only the first half of fourier coefficients (1 to 2^14+1), which we can do with indices in brackets `[start_index:end_index]`.
-It is difficult to plot complex numbers thats why we use the absolute of our fourier coefficients.
-You can do it by `abs()` (It works also about a whole list of complex numbers).
-Save the result in `y`!
+3. As mentioned before, we need only the first half of Fourier coefficients (1 to 2^14+1), which we can do with indices in brackets `[start_index:end_index]`.
+Note that 'end_index' must be enclosed in brackets, if it is to be calculated, e.g. by 2^14+1.
+4. Since it is difficult to plot complex numbers, we take the absolute of our Fourier coefficients.
+You can do it by `abs()` -- it also works for a whole list of complex numbers.
+Save the result in `y`

-4. Create a list of frequencies from 0 to 32 Hz with steps of 32/2^14.
-Use `seq(start,end, step)` and save the result in `x`
+5. Create a list of frequencies from 0 to 32 Hz with steps of 32/2^14.
+Use `seq(start, end, step)` and save the result in `x`

 5. Plot the FFT-spectrum (x-axis = frequencies, y-axis = FFT-coefficients)!
 Use `plot(x=x-values, y=y-values)`!